 Human Movement Science

-Stergiou, Nicholas and Decker, Leslie M., "Human Movement Variability, Nonlinear Dynamics, and Pathology: Is There A Connection?"
+Stergiou, Nikolaos and Decker, Leslie M., "Human Movement Variability, Nonlinear Dynamics, and Pathology: Is There A Connection?"
 (2011).
 Journal Articles.
 75.